ckarkhan/insightProject-dataFoundry/README.md

 # insightProject-trainYourMLmodelsBetter
-Insights Data Science project for achieving super human feats in data engineering.
+Insights Data Engineering project for achieving super human feats in data engineering.

 This file the overall reason why this project was built, the problem that it addresses and a possible solution.